3 month sleep regression: Myth or real?

 Tip #1: Maintain a consistent bedtime routine

 Babies often thrive on predictability, even at this age.
-Establishing consistent pre-bedtime and pre-nap routines can help your little one know what to expect at sleep times.
+Establishing can help your little one know what to expect at sleep times.
 While this sounds like another lofty item to add to your to-do list, note that routines don’t have to be complicated.
 For instance, a pre-nap ritual could be as simple as a diaper change and a song.
 You may consider a longer routine for bedtime sleep that possibly consists of a feed, bath, changing into pajamas, and then reading a story.
 Doing these things in the exact order every time can make the transition to sleep much easier.

 Tip #2: Pay attention to wake windows and sleepy cues